BLUE HORIZON 1261

 "Right," Merlin murmured.
 The original plan had been for him to pilot the ship with Jiro as his navigator, but due to the limited movement of his stiff shoulder, the two of them had switched places; the captain was seated at the engineering station, exchanging monosyllabic checklist points with the cougar who sat in the pilot seat at the center of the small room.
 The ship was ready for launch, but they wanted to make sure that nothing was forgotten at this very important stage.

 Taro switched on the ship-wide intercom and spoke into a headset microphone she wore.
 "Attention all hands," she broadcast.
 "We are go for launch in two minutes, forty seconds.
-If you are not strapped into a launch harness, this is the time to get into one.
+If you are not strapped into a harness, this is the time to get into one.
 All compartments are equipped with them.
 If you look to the left of your desk in the cabins, you will see a panel in the wall that pulls out into a small seat.
 It is equipped with a harness for launches, landings and emergencies.
 I suggest you strap yourself in now."

 The vixen switched off the connection, but instead of stowing the headset into a clip on the side of the console, she left it wrapped around the back of her head to monitor incoming signals.
 She checked her own harness, and satisfied that it was secure, she glanced over at the two males.
 Both of them were in theirs as well and the latches looked solid.

 "Okay, mate, that's the whole checklist," Jiro said finally.
 Merlin simply nodded his acknowledgement and double-checked the readings of the engineering station beside him.
 There was a subtle vibration in the deck plates with the ship's engine reserves building up to full power.
 There was a full minute until launch, so Jiro mentally matched the seconds as he watched the chronometer on his console.
-Just before the numbers quietly dropped to zero, Taro gave an acknowledgement to something over her headset.
+Just before the numbers quietly dropped to zero, Taro gave an acknowledgement to something from her headset.

 "ADA has cleared us for launch," she reported.